GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 When using BigTMon, the code is copied to RAM and executed.
 A TSR is used to update the time in the status line (HH:MM).\
 When running TRS-DOS the setting and reading of the time is handled by a little utility program (written in assembler).\
 New design: Use CAT28C16A and DS1315 in SOIC package, then all will fit in 24 pin socket footprint.\
 Next design: use ground plane!
 Larger font!
 Graphic on the front!
+Made the J4 bridge bare metal.
 ***
 <img width="600" alt="Finished board" src="https://github.com/user-attachments/assets/abb936c1-b146-49c4-b076-ee6254830841" />